aarol/arctis-battery-indicator/README.md

 * Installing the application locally: `cargo install`

-* Debugging the application: press `F5` in VS Code with the Rust Analyzer extension installed.
+* Debugging the application: press `F5` in VS Code with the Rust Analyzer extension and CodeLLDB installed.

 ## Todo

 * Show rough estimations for battery remaining battery life (in hours)
+* Updated icons to show charging states, etc.

 ## Adding a new headset

-Add a new entry to the bottom of `KNOWN_HEADPHONES` in [hid.rs](src/hid.rs#L142) and submit a new pull request.
+Add a new entry to the bottom of `KNOWN_HEADPHONES` in [headphone_models.rs](src/headphone_models.rs) and submit a new pull request.

 The parameters, such as `write_bytes` and `battery_percent_idx` can be discovered by sniffing the USB traffic with something like [WireShark](https://www.wireshark.org/) and [USBPcap](https://desowin.org/usbpcap/)